-As a carer for a child or young person in care, you will naturally be interested to ensure that the Junior ISA scheme is operating in their best interests.
-We hope the website gives you a full picture of how it works generally, but it is important to note that we can only provide you with personal information, or indeed discuss personal circumstances affecting a particular young person, if your Local Authority authorises you to have direct contact with us.
+As a carer for a child or young person in care, you will naturally be interested to ensure that the Junior ISA and Child Trust Fund schemes are operating in their best interests.
+We hope the website gives you a full picture of how they work, but it is important to note that we can only provide you with personal information, or indeed discuss personal circumstances affecting a particular young person, if your Local Authority authorises you to have direct contact with us.

 They do this by including you on their regular information return to us.
 The 'Getting access' letter gives them your permission to release your information in this way.
 Nevertheless, we hope the following information will be helpful.

-The Share Foundation, a registered charity, has been authorised by the Government to set up and manage the Junior ISAs for all looked after children.
-In addition to the initial £200 Government contribution, The Share Foundation also raises funds to contribute to the Junior ISAs that it manages.
+The Share Foundation, a registered charity, has been authorised by the Government to set up and manage the Junior ISAs, and to manage Child Trust Funds, for all looked after children.
+In addition to the initial £200 Government contribution, The Share Foundation also raises funds to contribute to the Junior ISAs and Child Trust Funds that it manages.

-Who decides how to invest the money in a Junior ISA for looked after children?
+Who decides how to invest the money in a Junior ISA or Child Trust Fund for looked after children?

 The Share Foundation obtains independent advice from financial advisers about how the money should be invested.